 Enterprises have so many options to choose to migrate their mailboxes.
-Email migration process could be difficult and is not easy as website migration.
+The email migration process could be difficult and is not easy as website migration.
+Imapsync is the process to do this.

 Email migration is a process where enterprises migrated one or multiple email messages (aka mailboxes) from one email client to another email client due to change in the server system or may transpose in the nature of service delivery.